AdobeDocs/federated-audience-composition.en/help/query/expression-editor.md

 Editing an expression involves manually entering conditions to form a rule.
 This mode allows you to use advanced functions, which let you manipulate the values used to carry out specific queries such as manipulating dates, strings, numerical fields, sorting, etc.

->[!IMPORTANT]
->
->The section below provides information on how to work with the expression editor to build rules.
-Keep in mind that the syntax used to build rules differ from the one used to add personalization.

 ## Work with the expression editor {#edit}

 The expression editor is available from the query modeler **[!UICONTROL Edit expression]** button, available for the **[!UICONTROL Attribute]** and **[!UICONTROL Value]** fields when configuring a custom condition.